koromodako/mkctf/README.md

 This project is evolving constantly to enable even more automation when deploying challenges on a Rancher-based infrastructure.

+## Early Warning

+_Your mkCTF repository should remain **private** until the CTF ends because it stores flags in plaintext to allow user to rebuild the challenge from sources reusing the same flag!_

 ## Requirements

 This project has been design to run in a Linux environment having Python 3.6+ support.